syncfusion-content/blazor-docs/blazor/getting-started/blazor-web-app.md

 This article provides a step-by-step instructions for building `Blazor Web App` with `Blazor Accordion` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).

-To get start quickly with Blazor Web App in Visual Studio, you can check on this video.
+To get start quickly with Blazor Web App, you can check on this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=hjPGxApA5W8" %}